Which Berlin Bus Tours Are Best?

 For either of the above tours, you can buy tickets on the bus but if you purchase your tickets online you will save money.

-- 1 Day Ticket – €19 – Adults | €17 – Seniors/Students/Military | €10 – Child
+- 1 Day Ticket – €22 – Adults | €20 – Seniors/Students/Military | €11 – Child

 - Children under 6 years of age are free of charge

 WelcomeCard and CityTourCard holders and guests of special partners (proof required) 14 € (13 € online)

 You’ll see this company’s all-white double-decker buses circling Berlin all day long, with live guides providing entertaining commentary to the riders.
-They cover one route that can be taken as a hop-on, hop-off tour with a ticket that lasts for one day or as a stay-on tour, in which case the whole route takes around 2 hours.
+They cover one route that can be taken as a hop-on-hop-off tour with a ticket that lasts for one day or as a stay-on tour, in which case the whole route takes around 2 hours.

 A great added bonus is that Templehofer partners with some of Berlin’s most popular attractions including Madame Tussauds Berlin or the AquaDom & SEA LIFE Berlin, Berlin Dungeon and LEGOLAND® Discovery Centre.

 Tours start every day at 09:30 from all stops.
 End time is based on season- From 01 November to 31 March, buses run until 17:00, every 20-30 minutes (every 15-20 minutes on Saturdays).
 Start your tour no later than 14:30 to make sure you have time to enjoy the full length of the tour.
 On 24 December, buses stop traveling at 15:00 so you must begin the tour by 12:30 in order to be able to see everything.

-- Adults 17 €
+- Adults 19 €